 Patient Access Schemes

 A Patient Access Scheme (PAS) is a scheme proposed by a pharmaceutical company in order to improve the cost-effectiveness of a medicine and enable patients to receive access to cost-effective innovative medicines.
-A Patient Access Scheme Assessment Group (PASAG), established under the auspices of NHS National Services Scotland, reviews and advises NHS Scotland on the feasibility of proposed schemes for implementation.
-The PASAG operates separately from SMC in order to maintain the integrity and independence of the assessment process of the SMC.
-When SMC accepts a medicine for use in NHS Scotland on the basis of a patient access scheme that has been accepted by PASAG, an implementation pack, which describes the operation of the scheme will be circulated to Area Drug and Therapeutics Committees and NHS Boards together with the SMC advice.
+The Patient Access Scheme Assessment Group (PASAG) reviews and advises NHS Scotland on the feasibility of proposed schemes for implementation.
+It operates separately from SMC to maintain the integrity and independence of the assessment process.

 The process for the submission, assessment and implementation of PAS in Scotland can be found in the following guidance document and standard terms: